breuleux/ovld/docs/usage.md

 ## Medleys

-A powerful way to define stateful ovlds is through the `Mixer` class.
+A powerful way to define stateful ovlds is through the `Medley` class.
 See [Medleys](./medley.md) for more details.

 ## Methods